Relintai/pandemonium_engine_docs/03_usage/03_3d/03_3d_rendering_limitations.md

 # 3D rendering limitations

-See also:

-    In addition to the limitations below, mobile platforms have even more limitations on 3D rendering compared to desktop platforms.
+See also: In addition to the limitations below, mobile platforms have even more limitations on 3D rendering compared to desktop platforms.
-    See `doc_mobile_rendering_limitations` for more information.

 ## Introduction